BalderHolst/uni-notes/Notes/Sample Mean and Variance.md

-# Sample Mean and Covariance
+# Sample Mean and Variance
 [[Expectation|Mean]] and [[Variance|variance]] of a sampled random variable.
 See [[lecture7.pdf#page=16|slides]].

 $$